Foster Care

 Completing Preservice Sessions

 In the state of South Carolina, you’ll need to complete at least 15 hours of preservice sessions to become a foster parent.
-For therapeutic foster care, you'll need 32 hours of preservice sessions.
+To provide therapeutic care to a child in need, you'll need 32 hours of preservice sessions.

 These sessions are held by the SC Foster Parent Association, and they cover the role of foster parents and other allies in the child welfare system.
 Preservice sessions also go over the requirements and responsibilities associated with looking after a child in care.